WELCOME TO

 |

-seasons.
-One of these is YULETIDE
+the last seasons.
+One of these

-bloom visitors noticed YG.
+From its first bloom visitors noticed YG.

 The basic background of the